Commodore 64 Shoot 'em up Catalogue

 Wizball IBM PC 1987

-Chris Yates of Sensible Software coded Wizball in 1987 for the C64.
+Sensible Software released Wizball for the Commodore 64 in 1987.
 Wizball is a horizontally-scrolling shooter with an innovative ball-bounce mechanic: the Wizball bounces off the ground and off objects while shooting and collecting.

 C64 original.
 Best on C64.